-LLAW3187.
-Mooting and dispute resolution (Capstone) (6 credits) Disciplinary Electives from the Department of Law (30 credits)
+(6 credits)

+(6 credits)

+(30 credits)

-For the purpose of PCLL admission, a candidate must satisfactorily complete Evidence I (or Evidence II), Land Law III (Conveyancing), Criminal Procedure and Civil Procedure, and either Business Association or Company Law, and comply with any other requirements as may be specified in the PCLL regulations from time to time.
+^{}For the purpose of PCLL admission, a candidate must satisfactorily complete Evidence I (or Evidence II), Land Law III (Conveyancing), Criminal Procedure and Civil Procedure, and either Business Association or Company Law, and comply with any other requirements as may be specified in the PCLL regulations from time to time.

-D. Free Electives
+D. Free Electives (12 credits)

-(12 credits)